amieh2/reply/ASSIGNMENT.md

 ##### 5. Did you encounter any problems in this assignment we should warn students about in the future?
 How can we make the assignment better? #####
-> I didnt encounter any problems in this assinnment.
+> I didnt encounter any problems in this assinnment, it just took me a while to understand the module.